ibm-cloud-docs/power-iaas/pricing.md

-- **{{site.data.keyword.ibmi-vst}}**: Starting with IBM Power10 systems and later, you can assign {{site.data.keyword.ibmi-vst}} to a virtual server instance (VSI).
+- **{{site.data.keyword.ibmi-vst}}**: Starting with IBM Power10 systems and later, you can assign {{site.data.keyword.ibmi-vst}} to a VSI.
 The {{site.data.keyword.ibmi-vst}} limits the size of the VSI, but not the physical system it runs on.
 For example, a virtual server that is assigned to a P10 tier can run on either an S1022 or an E1080 server.
 The tier restricts the resource allocation for the VSI, not its hardware compatibility.